stefanvermaas/yellow-text-rails/README.md

 - v0.0.1: Very raw first version of the plugin
 - v0.0.2: Fixed a typo in the description
 - v0.0.3 t/m v0.0.5: Updates of the jQuery plugin
+- v0.0.6: Fixed the images not showing up

 ## Contributing